Badgerati/Pode/docs/Tutorials/Authentication/Overview.md

 }
 ```

-### Method/Validator
+### Validators

-The [`Add-PodeAuth`](../../../Functions/Authentication/Add-PodeAuth) function allows you to add authentication methods/validators to your server.
+The [`Add-PodeAuth`](../../../Functions/Authentication/Add-PodeAuth) function allows you to add authentication validators to your server.
 You can have many methods configured, defining which one to validate against using the `-Authentication` parameter on Routes.
 Their job is to validate the information parsed from the supplied scheme to ensure a user is valid.

 An example of using [`Add-PodeAuth`](../../../Functions/Authentication/Add-PodeAuth) for Basic sessionless authentication is as follows: